Top 3 Bugs That Look Like Earwigs

 A silverfish on the ground covered in shadow

-Do you have books that are mysteriously falling apart or see tiny holes in your favorite sweater?
+Do you have books that are mysteriously falling apart, or see tiny holes in your favorite sweater?
 You might have a silverfish infestation on your hands!

 Reduce clutter and store paper products in sealed containers, and avoid leaving out food or crumbs that may attract these pests.
 You can also use dehumidifiers or fans to keep the air dry and seal any cracks or gaps in your home to prevent them from getting in.

 If you suspect you have a silverfish infestation, it’s best to call in the professionals before they start munching on everything in sight!
-A pest control professional like proof. can help identify the source of the infestation and provide effective treatment options.
+A pest control professional like proof.
+Pest Control can help identify the source of the infestation and provide effective treatment options.
 Get in touch with us today!

 Firebrats